"Not Quite a Religion": Chinese Communist Party Attracts New Followers | ExBulletin

 “Not Quite a Religion”: Chinese Communist Party Attracts New Followers

-SHANGHAI: Wang Ying is young, educated, and a firm believer in the Communist Party’s exclusive right to rule China – exactly what the increasingly conformist institution is looking for as a new century dawns.
+Shanghai – Wang Ying is young, educated, and a strong believer in the Communist Party’s exclusive right to rule China, exactly what the increasingly conformist institution is looking for at the dawn of a new century.

-“Belief in the Party is steadfast.
-Maybe not as deep as a religion like Buddhism or Christianity, but something that encourages self-discipline,” said Wang, a partial pseudonym to protect the member’s identity. party.
+“Faith in the party is unwavering.
+Maybe not as deep as a religion like Buddhism or Christianity, but something that promotes self-discipline, ”said Wang, a partial pseudonym to protect the identity of the party member.

-The Chinese Communist Party’s membership objective has continued to evolve, from intellectuals to the proletariat, including welcoming entrepreneurs since the 1990s.
+The Chinese Communist Party’s goal of membership has continuously evolved, from the intellectuals to the proletariat and the welcoming entrepreneurs of the 1990s.

 Despite appearances, analysts say, he has always held a wide range of views on China’s direction, but this has resulted in factions, inefficiency and corruption.

-Members interviewed by AFP across China say Xi has tightened the criteria to weed out potential troublemakers, running it more like a private company.
+Members polled across China say Xi has tightened the criteria to weed out potential troublemakers, running it more like a private company.

-Today’s multi-tiered, two-year-old application process seeks out the best and brightest, regardless of their “class” level, they said, with a focus on young people, college studies and impeccable personal histories as the Party contemplates its future.
+Today’s multi-level application process, which lasts more than two years, seeks out the best and the brightest, regardless of their background, they said, with a focus on young people, studying academics and impeccable personal histories as the party contemplates its future.

-Above all, the CCP is looking for young acolytes who are raised on China’s recent strengths – not on the mistakes of the past – and who have unwavering faith in the Party.
+Above all, the CCP is looking for young acolytes who are raised on China’s recent strengths and not on past mistakes and who have unwavering faith in the party.

-“Young Party members (today) are more confident, ambitious and positive,” said a 46-year-old member known as Song, head of a university in eastern China.
+“Young (today’s) party members are more confident, ambitious and positive,” said a 46-year-old member surnamed Song, an official at a university in eastern China.

 The ancient Chinese emperors ruled through the “Heaven Mandate,” the idea that peace and prosperity bestowed divine approval on a particular dynasty.